-Engagement Ring Inspired by the Holy Name of Jesus Cathedral in Raleigh
+An Engagement and Winter Wedding Inspired by the Holy Name of Jesus Cathedral in Raleigh

 When the pandemic hit, Taylor and Sarah were grateful to have each other.
-They playfully joked about getting married if quarantine lasted for more than three months.
-In reality, they both already knew that they wanted to spend their lives together.
-After three months came and went, they mutually decided to get married.
+They joked about getting married if quarantine lasted for more than three months.
+Really, they both already knew that they wanted to spend their lives together.
+When three months passed, they mutually decided to get married.

 For Sarah, a Raleigh native, saying “I do” in her hometown was a must.
-The couple chose their wedding date based on the availability of the Holy Name of Jesus Cathedral in Raleigh, a meaningful place to them both.
+They chose their wedding date based on availability of the Holy Name of Jesus Cathedral in Raleigh, a meaningful place to them both.
 It was where they attended church together while dating.

 When they stumbled upon Make Made Jewelry in Greenville, SC, during a trip to the mountains, Taylor knew he had met just the right people to help him surprise Sarah.
 Secretly, Taylor worked with them to create a custom engagement ring for Sarah.
 The design was inspired by the architecture of the Holy Name of Jesus Cathedral.
 The ring also featured the wedding date they had picked and details meaningful to their love story.
 Taylor gave the ring to Sarah the fall before they tied the knot, while they were in Atlanta to celebrate her grandparent’s 60th wedding anniversary.

-Holy Name of Jesus Cathedral Winter Wedding Dream Come True
+Holy Name of Jesus Cathedral Wedding Dream Come True

 On Jan.
 23, 2021, Taylor and Sarah were pronounced husband and wife at Holy Name of Jesus Cathedral.
-Getting married at the gorgeous, airy cathedral was what Taylor and Sarah had pictured since they began talking about getting engaged.
+Getting married at the gorgeous, airy cathedral was a no-brainer for Taylor and Sarah.

-Holy Name of Jesus held special significance to their love story, and it doesn’t hurt that the gilded cathedral couldn’t be more beautiful.
-Winter wedding colors of rich burgundy and navy blue complimented the cathedral’s creamy white walls.
+Holy Name of Jesus held special significance to their love story, and it also couldn’t be more beautiful.
+The winter wedding colors of burgundy and navy blue complimented the cathedral’s creamy white walls.
 Pops of blush went well with the building’s copper accents.
 The patriotic shades of red and blue celebrated Sarah’s career in government affairs.
 The colors were also a nod to Taylor’s time working for a minor league baseball team.